slzhao/QC3/README.md

 SAM Tools provide various utilities for manipulating alignments in the SAM format, including sorting, merging, indexing and generating alignments in a per-position format.
 It could be downloaded [here](http://samtools.sourceforge.net/).

 After you install SAMtools and add SAMtools bin file to your Path, the software can find and use SAMtools automatically.
-Or you can change the main.pl script and tell the program where the SAMtools is on your computer.
+Or you can change the qc3.pl script and tell the program where the SAMtools is on your computer.
 Here is the line you need to modify.

 	$config{'samtoolsBin'} = "samtools";	#where the SAMtools bin file is

 ### annovar ###

 ANNOVAR is an efficient software tool to utilize update-to-date information to functionally annotate genetic variants detected from diverse genomes.
 We used ANNOVAR for annotation in vcf summary.
-It could be downloaded from[ANNOVAR website](http://www.openbioinformatics.org/annovar/).
+It could be downloaded from [ANNOVAR website](http://www.openbioinformatics.org/annovar/).

 The ANNOVAR database files were also needed for ANNOVAR annotation.
 Please refer to the [ANNOVAR document](http://www.openbioinformatics.org/annovar/annovar_db.html) for the  database preparation.

 After you install ANNOVAR and add ANNOVAR bin file to your Path, the software can find and use ANNOVAR automatically.
-Or you can change the main.pl script and tell the program where the ANNOVAR is on your computer.
+Or you can change the qc3.pl script and tell the program where the ANNOVAR is on your computer.
 Here is the line you need to modify.

-	$config{'annovarBin'}  = "~/bin/annovar/annotate_variation.pl";		#where the ANNOVAR bin file is
+	$config{'annovarBin'}  = "annotate_variation.pl";		#where the ANNOVAR bin file is

-Please note: ANNOVAR and ANNOVAR database are not essential for vcf QC.
-If not provided or not found, ANNOVAR annotation will not be performed in vcf QC.
+**Please note: ANNOVAR and ANNOVAR database are not essential for vcf QC.
+If not provided or not found, ANNOVAR annotation will not be performed in vcf QC**.

 <a name="drd"/>
 ## Download required database ##
 A gtf and/or a bed file was taken as database files in bam QC, and the position annotation for each sequence was exported from them.
 At least one of them should be provided in bam QC.
 The format of these files were:

-	hg19\_protein\_coding.bed
+	hg19_protein_coding.bed
 	Column1	    Column2         Column3
 	Chromosome	StartPosition	EndPosition

-	Homo\_sapiens.GRCh37.63\_protein\_coding\_chr1-22-X-Y-M.gtf
+	Homo_sapiens.GRCh37.63_protein_coding_chr1-22-X-Y-M.gtf
 	Column1   	...
 Column3	Column4	        Column5	...
 	Chromosome	...	exon	StartPosition	EndPosition	...